the-data-lab/gstore/graph500-generator/README.md

 Based on graph500 generator.
-It will genrate text graph files.
+It will genrate **text** graph files.
+If you need to generate binary graph file, either convert the text file to binary file, or comment out the text generation (line no. 108-129) and enable binary generation (line no 130-155) in the file https://github.com/the-data-lab/gstore/blob/master/graph500-generator/generator_test_mpi.c

+Alternately, use the generator https://github.com/pradeep-k/gConv for binary file generation.
+We plan to migrate to this generator anyway as it is scalable.

 Compilation require presence of MPI softwares.
 But generation can be done in single machine.

 Steps: